 Real Name: Unknown; last name may be Tremont

 Identity/Class: Human, possible mutant or mutate

-Occupation: agent of Jonathon Tremont
+Occupation: Agent of Jonathon Tremont;

 In his own words, "My crusade is to bring peace and the blessings of universal law to all of Earth"...but he usually ends up fighting someone.

 Group Membership: None

 Affiliations: Jonathan Tremont, Pagan

 (briefly posed as his enemy), Split-Second Squad, Taskmaster;

 He also can summon up the Avatars of Templar--counterparts to himself who do his bidding

 Photon/Monica Rambeau, Scarlet Witch/Wanda Maximoff, Thor/Thor Odinson,